Staying at the Futuristic 9 Hours Capsule Hotel in Tokyo, Japan!

 Lastly, speaking of unique accommodations in Japan, I definitely think staying in a ryokan for the night is worth the splurge!

-Views of Shinjuku, Tokyo from the common area in the 9 Hours capsule hotel.
+Views of Shinjuku, Tokyo from the common area in the 9 Hours capsule hotel with a clear skyline of tall buildings

 Other 9 Hours Capsule Hotels in Japan